BBBaden-Moodle-userscripts/Download-All-Files/README.md

 ## Features

-- Combines all files on current Moodle page and creates a zip archive.
+- Combines all files on current Moodle page into one zip archive.
 - Provides a convenient "Download All Files" button.

 ## Installation